Intuity/intuity.github.io/content/publications/index.md

 ---
 title: Talks and Papers
 links:
+  - title: Just how far can you go with FOSS?
+    description: >
+      Presentation from ORConf 2025 reflecting on advocation for open source tools and flows in commercial silicon environments, and lessons learnt in putting an open methodology at the heart of a startup.
+    website: ./pdfs/orconf_2025_slides.pdf
   - title: Forastero - cocotb testbenches with batteries included (Video)
     description: >
       Recording of my presentation at ORConf 2024 on Forastero, a testbench